 Orders returned complete are subject to a 15% restocking charge, partial returns the higher of either a 15% restocking charge or a proportionate reversal of the per box discount if the order was originally given a discount for purchasing additional boxes.
 This restocking charge does not apply if you are returning contact lenses and reorder prior to your return or orders returned under our *90 Day Prescription Return Policy with the exception of 30 or 90 pack contact lenses due to their shipping weight.

 Returns of 30 and 90 pack contact lenses will incur a 15% restocking fee regardless of reorder.

-*90 Day Prescription Return Policy: We allow returns of, as above, all unopened and resalable full boxes of contact lenses due to prescription change for ninety (90) days from the date of purchase with the exception of custom, color or 30 and 90 pack contact lenses which are not returnable unless defective.
+*90 Day Prescription Return Policy: We allow returns of, as above, all unopened and resalable full boxes of contact lenses due to prescription change for ninety (90) days from the date of purchase with the exception of custom or color contact lenses which are not returnable unless defective.
 We require a faxed or emailed copy of the new prescription please.
 Prior to returning contacts due to prescription change you must first purchase at least the same dollar amount of boxes in your new prescription as you wish to return.
 Returns will be refunded once received at the price originally paid, no restocking fee will be deducted.